lukehorvat/react-osx-dock/README.md

 ---- | ----------- | ---- | --------
 `className` | The dock item's CSS class. | string | no <br><br> default: `undefined` `onClick` | The dock item's mouse click event handler. | function | no <br><br> default: `undefined`

+## Contributing

+Pull requests are most welcome.
+Clone this repository and run `npm test` to test/debug your code changes.